nextstrain/nextclade/docs/user/nextclade-cli.md

 > macOS User Guide: Open a Mac app from an unidentified developer</a>, and check <a target="_blank" rel="noopener noreferrer" href="https://support.apple.com/en-us/HT202491">
 > Security settings</a>.
 Refer to the latest macOS documentation if none of this works.

+> ⚠️ **GNU vs musl.** Nextclade has two flavors of executables for Linux: "gnu" and "musl", depending on what libc is used.
+We recommend "gnu" flavor by default - it is typically faster.
+However, if for some reason "gnu" flavor does not work, try "musl".

 ### Download from command line

 The following commands can be used to download Nextclade from command line, from shell scripts and inside dockerfiles: